Sammy Forcillo

-Savino "Sammy" Forcillo is a retired Canadian politician and a former mayor of Ville-Marie borough in Montreal, Quebec.
+Savino "Sammy" Forcillo (8 October 1950 – 9 April 2026) was a Canadian politician who was a onetime mayor of Ville-Marie borough in Montreal, Quebec.

 Background

-He has Italian ancestry and has a degree from the École nationale d'administration publique (ENAP).
+Forcillo had Italian ancestry and had a degree from the École nationale d'administration publique (ENAP).

 Civic Party

-He was a member of Jean Drapeau's Civic Party.
-He was elected to Montreal's City Council in 1978 in Saint-Jacques, a district with a significant amount of gay residents.
+Forcillo was a member of Jean Drapeau's Civic Party.
+He was elected to Montreal's City Council in 1978 in Saint-Jacques, a district with a significant number of gay residents.
 He was re-elected in 1982, but was defeated by RCM candidate Raymond Blain in 1986.
 In November 1992 though, he won a by-election in the same district following Blain's death in office.

 Vision Montreal

 When the Civic Party ceased to exist and merged with Jérôme Choquette's Parti des Montréalais (Montrealers’ Party), Forcillo decided to support Pierre Bourque and join Vision Montreal.
 He was re-elected in 1994 and became Deputy Chairman of Montreal Executive Committee.

 Team Montreal

 In 1997 he was asked to resign from the Executive Committee.
 He left Vision Montreal and sat as an Independent, but refused to leave the Executive Committee.

 In 1998 he first announced that he would support Jacques Duchesneau for Mayor, but eventually changed his mind.
 He ended up being re-elected as a candidate for Jean Doré's Équipe Montréal (Team Montreal).